synopse/mORMot/SQLite3/Samples/ThirdPartyDemos/TPrami/mORMotDebuggerVisualizer/ReadMe.md

 # Installation

-Ensure your *mORMot* source code folders is in your general IDE settings, or add them in package `mORMotDebuggerVisualizer.dpk', compile and install.
+Ensure your *mORMot* source code folders is in your general IDE settings, or add them in package `mORMotDebuggerVisualizer.dpk`, compile and install.

 # Forum Thread